 By considering the well-known Taylor expansion of the cumulant-generating function, one can find that

 where $\kappa_n(X)$ is the $n$-th cumulant.
 This shows that the exponential Kolmogorov-Nagumo averages combine all cumulants weighted by the factor $\gamma^{n-1}/n!$.

-The relationship between cumulants and Kolmogorov-Nagumo averages can be used to provide a complementary view on the properties of the latter.
-For example, the additivity property of Kolmogorov-Nagumo average can be understood as a consequence of the additivity of the cumulant generating function for independent random variables.
-In effect, using Eq.~\eqref{eq:cumulants} one can find that
+The relationship between cumulants and Kolmogorov-Nagumo averages can be used to provide a complementary view of the properties of the latter.
+For example, the additivity property of the Kolmogorov-Nagumo average can be understood as a consequence of the additivity of the cumulant generating function for independent random variables.